nomad/nomad/docs/usage.md

 ## `:Mad collab pause`

-This command causes Nomad to stop applying all remote events being received from the other peers.
+This command causes Nomad to stop applying the remote events being received from the other peers.
 While a session is paused, all incoming events are buffered in memory until the session is resumed (see the following command).